utkarshup49/SolarChain/README.md

 Run `main.py` and navigate to the [website](http://127.0.0.1:5000/).

 For standalone smart contract testing navigate to [Standalone file](playground/asset_smart_contract_tests.py)
-> NOTE: You will have to create new localnet accounts for testing on localnet so mention the new accounts' mnemonic in [this file](playground/account_constants.py) in the `ACCOUNTS_LOCAL` list.
+> NOTE: If using localnet you will have to create new localnet accounts and asset for testing on localnet.
+If doing so then mention the new accounts' mnemonic in [this file](playground/account_constants.py) in the `ACCOUNTS_LOCAL` list and update the `ASSET_ID_LOCAL_NET` variable to the new asset's ID.
+See [this file](playground/asset_creation.py) to create a new asset for localnet.
+>
 > For using test net make sure that in the file the variable `LOCAL_NET` is set to false.
 This will make it automatically use the testnet accounts mentioned in the [accounts file](playground/account_constants.py).

-# SolarChain

-This project has been generated using AlgoKit.
-See below for default getting started instructions.

 # Setup